I Did It (Dave Matthews Band song)

 "I Did It" is a song by the Dave Matthews Band, released as the lead single from their album Everyday.
 It reached #71 on the Billboard Hot 100, #5 Modern Rock Tracks, and #40 on Adult Top 40.

 In January 2001, Dave Matthews Band made history by becoming the first major artist to release a single directly to Napster, posting "I Did It" on the controversial file-swapping service 6 weeks before the new album was officially released.

 "I Did It" was a significant departure musically for the band, introducing electric guitar and minimizing the use of the violin and horn sections.

-This musical departure grew significant criticism from many in the fan base.
+Music video

+The music video for "I Did It", directed by Dave Myers, was filmed in Miami and premiered on February 15, 2001.